-Workload Credit points Duration Frequency

-120 h 4 CP 1 semester every year

-Module coordinator Lecturer(s)

-Prof. Dr. Stefan Wrobel Prof. Dr. Stefa n Wrobel

-Programme Mode Semester
+Workload Credit points Duration Frequency 120 h 4 CP 1 semester every year Module coordinator Lecturer(s) Prof. Dr. Stefan Wrobel Prof. Dr. Stefan Wrobel Programme Mode Semester 2. or 3.
 M. Sc.
-Cyber Security Optional 2. or 3.
+Cyber Security Optional

 Enhanced and in-depth knowledge in specialized topics in the area of machine learning and data mining, acquiring the competence to independently study scientific literature, present it to others and discuss it with a knowledgeable scientific auditorium.
 Learn how to scientifically present prior work by others, in writing and in presentations.